Mr Bones: Plot

 The next day, Wild Boar manages to escape from the hospital and goes on a search for Vince, along with Laleti and her mother.
-Enraged by Vince Lee's performance, and by the fact that everyone had gone missing, the casino owner mounts a search for them in a helicopter, along with two of his henchmen.
+Enraged by Vince's performance and disappearance, Zach mounts a search for them in a helicopter, along with two of his henchmen.
 After a series of comical mishaps, they all meet near Kuvukiland.
-Mr. Bones introduces Vince to King Tsonga, but after discovering that Vince is terrified of animals and hitting King Tsonga in the face with a stick, King Tsonga disowns him and prepares to die.
-The casino owner quickly locates Vince and Laleti, and attempts to kill them both, but Vince escapes.
+Mr. Bones introduces Vince to King Tsonga, but after discovering that Vince is terrified of animals and hits King Tsonga in the face with a stick, King Tsonga disowns him and prepares to die.

+Zach quickly locates Vince and Laleti, and attempts to kill them both, but Vince escapes.
 He finds Laleti tied to a tree with a lion about to eat her, and overcoming his fear, he chases the lion away.
 King Tsonga sees this, and decides that he doesn't want to die.
-Soon after, the casino owner reappears, but Mr. Bones, with the help of an elephant, causes the helicopter to crash.
+Soon after, Zach reappears, but Mr. Bones, with the help of an elephant, causes the helicopter to crash.
 King Tsonga proclaims that Vince is his son, but asks Mr. Bones to throw his prophecy bones once more just to be sure.
-As Mr. Bones does this, Wild Boar arrives upon the scene, and it turns out that he is the actual prince.
+As Mr. Bones obliges, Wild Boar crashes upon the scene.
+Tsonga recognizes Wild Boar’s locket as his memento to his lover in Sun City, revealing that he is Tsonga’s son and heir.
+Great joy and night-long festivities erupt in Kuvukiland.

-The film closes with Mr. Bones, King Tsonga, and Wild Boar watching from Kuvukiland as Vince Lee, now married to Laleti, wins the Masters golf tournament.
+Months later, Mr. Bones, King Tsonga, and Wild Boar watch from Kuvukiland on TV as Vince, now married to Laleti, wins the Masters Tournament in the States with the help of Mr. Bones’ divinations.
+As Vince celebrates, Mr. Bones’ wife, Tsonga’s daughter Thandi, gives birth to a son.